rynstwrt/DZ60Arrows/README.md

 ## The Layout
 A standard 60% layout with the POK3R's arrow key functionality.
 Caps lock is now a function key, meaning you can use CAPSLOCK + I/J/K/L to move the cursor up, left, down, and right respectively.

+## Kinda finicky?
+Keys swapped or just not working?
+You might have your keyboard in the wrong behavior.
+To reset this (not the firmware, just the behavior) hold SPACE + BACKSPACE while you plug in your keyboard.

 #### Firmware Keys
 CAPSLOCK + \ = RESET